w3c/wai-website/pages/about/update.md

 ---
 title: "What We're Working On"
-title_html: "What We're Working On<br><span style='font-style: italic; font-size: 0.625em;'> Accessibility Activities and Publications, May 2024</span>"
+title_html: "What We're Working On<br><span style='font-style: italic; font-size: 0.625em;'> Accessibility Activities and Publications, June 2024</span>"
 lang: en
 description: Find out what we're doing now at the W3C Web Accessibility Initiative (WAI).
-Get news and learn about upcoming publications and contribution opportunities.
+Get news and learn about upcoming publications and contribution opportunities.   # translate the description

-permalink: /update/
+permalink: /update/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
-ref: /update/
+ref: /update/   # Translators, do not change this

-image: /content-images/about/update_social.png
+image: /content-images/wai-about-wai/update_social.png
 feedbackmail: wai@w3.org

+# In the footer below:
+# Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
+# Translate the other words below, including "Date:" and "Editor:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
+# Do not change the dates in the footer below.
 footer: >
-   <p><strong>Date:</strong> <!-- @@@ also update month in title !!! -->Updated 30 April 2024.
+   <p><strong>Date:</strong> <!-- @@@ also update month in title !!! -->Updated 29 May 2024.
 First published March 2022.</p>
    <p><strong>Editor:</strong> <a href="https://www.w3.org/People/Shawn">Shawn Lawton Henry</a>.
 Contributors: <a href="https://www.w3.org/WAI/update/#who-is-we">WAI staff, Working Group Co-Chairs</a>, and others working on accessibility at W3C.</p>

 inline_css: |